chetanrrk/Foodie_Friend/README.md

 # Welcome to the Foodie's Friend Application.

-This application uses Django and zomato API to locate the restaurants near you based desired cusines.
+This application uses Django and zomato API to locate the restaurants serving your desired cusines near you.
-The code automatically detects the current location (by default) or takes a adress to display desired choices.
+The application automatically detects the current location and displays desired choices.

 ## How to run locally